aikopras/OPENDECODER22GBM/README.md

 In particular the decoder type (CV27: DecType) can be changed, for example to make the decoder operate as a reverser.

 Configuration Variables can also be changed using Programming on the Main (PoM).
 Unfortunately many Command Stations, including the LENZ LZV100, do not support PoM for accessory decoders.
-Therefore this software implemenets PoM for LOCO decoders.
+Therefore this software implements PoM for LOCO decoders.
 The feedback decoder therefore listens to a LOCO  address that is equal to the RS-Bus address + 6000.
 Transmission of PoM SET commands conforms to the NMRA standards.
 PoM VERIFY commands do use railcom feedback messages and therefore do NOT conform to the NMRA standards.
 Instead, the CV Value is send back via the RS-Bus using address 128 (a proprietary solution).

 For MAC users an easy to use OSX program to read and modify CVs can be downloaded from: [https://github.com/aikopras/Programmer-GBM-POM](https://github.com/aikopras/Programmer-GBM-POM).